Networks of Causal Abstractions: A Sheaf-theoretic Framework

 \subsection{Smoothness}

-Similarly to graph signal processing \cite{ortega2018graph}, \emph{smoothness} w.r.t. a consistent \CAN is defined.
-Recall the structure of \CAN is shaped by the existence of CLCAs among the SCMs in \scmcollection, represented as nodes (cf. \Cref{def:CAN}).
-Intuitively, a collection of SCMs is smooth w.r.t. \CAN if, for every edge $e_{i j}: i \sim j$, the coarser $\scm{}_j$ is---approximately---a CLCA of the finer $\scm{}_i$.
+Recall that the structure of a consistent \CAN is shaped by the existence of CLCAs among the MCMs in \mcmcollection, represented as nodes.
+Intuitively, a collection of MCMs is smooth w.r.t. \CAN if, for each edge $e_{i j}\!:\! i \!\sim\! j$, the coarser $\mcm{}_j$ is--approximately--a CLCA of the finer $\mcm{}_i$.

-Following \cite{d2025causal}, smoothness can be measured in terms of how well the abstraction of the low-level probability measure $\measure_i$ approximates the high-level $\measure_j$.
-Denoting by $\KL{\alpha}{\mu}{\nu}$ the Kullback--Leibler (KL) divergence between $\mu$ and the pushforward measure \push{\alpha}{\nu}, we measure smoothness by
+Thus, smoothness can be measured in terms of how well the abstraction of the low-level probability distribution $\measure_i$ approximates the high-level $\measure_j$.
+Denoting by $D_{\varphi}\left(\mu,\nu\right)$ any information-theoretic metric or $\phi$-divergence between $\mu$ and the pushforward of $\nu$ via the map $\varphi$, we measure smoothness by

-Recall $\V_{j i}=\V_{i j}^\top$ and, by consistency, $\V_{i j} \in \stiefel{d_i}{d_j}$.
-Additionally, as pointed out by \cite{d2025causal}, any information-theoretic metric or $\phi$-divergence is suitable for evaluating CLCAs, thus also to quantify smoothness.
-In case of Gaussian measures, the KL at the edge level in \Cref{eq:smoothness} has closed form.
-Conversely, for Gaussian mixtures it is not analytically tractable and one has to resort to approximation techniques \cite{hershey2007approximating}.